oracle-samples/pgx-samples/README.md

 This application demonstrates how Matrix Factorization could be employed to recommend movies to users.
 More details regarding this application are available [here](movie-recommendation/README.md).

+## Entity Linking <a name="entity-linking"></a>
+Entity Linking allows to connect Named Entities (for example, names of famous people) to their Wikipedia/DBpedia page.
+ This application leverages vertex embeddings to provide high-quality results.
+More details available [here](entity-linking/README.md).